Swiss City Marathon

 Aid stations are frequent (roughly every 3–5 km) with water, isotonic drinks and sponges, and the course is fully chip-timed with visible kilometer signage and official pacers for common goal times.

-Public transport is highly recommended—Lucerne's central train station is within easy walking distance of the start/finish, parking is limited, and arriving early is advised for the 08:28 marathon start.
+Public transport is highly recommended—Lucerne's central train station is within easy walking distance of the start/finish area at the Swiss Museum of Transport.

 Community